 Top 10 Cover Songs in Country Music

 Remakes, also commonly known as cover songs, go all the way back to the earliest days of popular music and have stretched across myriad musical genres.

-A natural to kick off the release of Alan’s outstanding covers album, cleverly titled ‘Under the Influence,’ the tune's a bouncy one but the tale of "a row of fools on a row of stools" should come with a "Drink — and Listen — Responsibly" warning label.
+A natural to kick off the release of Jackson's outstanding covers album, cleverly titled Under the Influence, this tune's a bouncy one, but the tale of "a row of fools on a row of stools" should come with a "Drink -- and Listen -- Responsibly" warning label.

-A Top 10 pop hit for the Texas-born singer-songwriter (who died in 1988), this country-tinged AM radio favorite was a natural two decades later for Ronnie Dunn's heart-melting falsetto.
+A Top 10 pop hit for Texas-born singer-songwriter Stevenson (who died in 1988), this country-tinged AM radio favorite was a natural two decades later for Ronnie Dunn's heart-melting falsetto.
 Listen just once and see if your soul isn't "set free like a ship sailing out to sea."

 The song that made Whitley a legend also turned a young bluegrass phenom (Krauss) into a country superstar.
 His version became his second of five No. 1 songs, and hers earned a CMA Award for Single of the Year.
 Both are stunningly beautiful and unforgettable.